 Zoom Room Design

-Every company who uses Zoom today is looking at designing their conferencing rooms to work and function as a video collaboration space using the Zoom Room software.
+Every company that uses Zoom rooms today is looking at designing their conferencing rooms to work and function as a video collaboration space using the Zoom Room software.
 Zoom Rooms will provide your team and customers with a great space to collaborate with remote participants on a Zoom Meeting or Webinar.

 - What is my existing furniture in the room and what will change about the space over time?